 Deutsche Bank may face higher capital bar for leveraged loans - Bloomberg News

-June 22 (Reuters) - The European Central Bank has told Deutsche Bank AG (DBKGn.DE) it will probably need to hold more equity to account for the risk in lending to highly indebted clients, Bloomberg News reported on Tuesday, citing people familiar with the matter.
+(Reuters) - The European Central Bank has told Deutsche Bank AG it will probably need to hold more equity to account for the risk in lending to highly indebted clients, Bloomberg News reported on Tuesday, citing people familiar with the matter.

 “We have a strong track record in the (leveraged loan) business and we follow a prudent risk management approach in line with regulatory requirements,” Deutsche Bank said.